Best Blender for Margaritas and Frozen Drinks!

 Waring 32 oz Two-Speed Bar Blender

-Waring BB150S Bar Blender
+Waring Commercial BB900S 1/2 HP Chrome Bar Blender

 This Waring blender has a 32 ounce capacity and a light-duty, 2/5 HP motor.
 Although marketed as a commercial unit, I feel it just doesn’t have a powerful enough motor for most bars, especially if you’re using this for more than just margaritas.